IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 Shutdown the Raspberry Pi and disconnect it from your local network.

-The USB to Ethernet Adapter now needs to be plugged into your machine.
+The USB to Ethernet Adapter now needs to be plugged into your development machine.
 The Raspberry Pi and the Azure Sphere hardware should be connected to the Ethernet Switch using Ethernet cables.
-A Ethernet cable should be connnected from the switch to the USB to Ethernet Adapter connected to your machine.
+A Ethernet cable should be connnected from the switch to the USB to Ethernet Adapter connected to your development machine.

 Turn the Ethernet Switch on to give power to the USB to Ethernet Adapter, the machine should now pick up on the Adapter as a new